cestmarcel/uoft-planner/README.md

 ### 2. Features
 #### 2.1 General user flow
 Upon loading the applications, users are presented with a timeslot-based overview of their workday.
 In the header they find the current date.
 The main are of the application consists of editable timeslots where users can log events for their workday.
 The events are stored in local storage, so users can leave the application and re-visit the page throughout the day.
 Beneath the timeslots is a button that allows users to clear the schedule.
+The application also features a sticky footer.
 ![Screenshot of the application](https://github.com/cestmarcel/uoft-planner/blob/master/assets/screenshots/application.png)

 #### 2.2 Color coding